abdulawalarif/provider_from_course/README.md

 # This project is for excerising Provider with Flutter

 ## A Flutter project implementing three different example project with provider.

 ## Features

-1. Breadcrumb
+**1. This Flutter app demonstrates a breadcrumb navigation system using the Provider package to manage state.
+Breadcrumbs help track user navigation and indicate the current location within an app.** </br>

-1.1 Dynamic Breadcrumb Creation
+- Dynamic Breadcrumb Creation</br>
- - Add breadcrumbs with custom names dynamically via a text field.

- 1.2 Breadcrumb State Management
+- Breadcrumb State Management</br>

- - Active breadcrumbs are styled differently (blue color).
- - All breadcrumbs before the latest are activated automatically.

-1.3 Reset Functionality

- - Clear all breadcrumbs at once using the reset button.

-1.4 Provider Integration
- - Efficient state management using ChangeNotifier and Consumer.
+**2. This Flutter application demonstrates the use of the provider package for efficient state management, focusing on selective widget updates based on data changes.**</br>

+- Utilizes context.watch and context.select for listening to provider updates, ensuring widgets rebuild only when relevant data changes.</br>
+- Updates CheapObject every second and ExpensiveObject every 10 seconds using periodic streams.</br>
+- Provides buttons to start and stop the periodic updates of objects dynamically.</br>
+- CheapWidget, ExpensiveWidget, and ObjectProviderWidget rebuild independently based on their specific data dependencies.</br>

+  **3. This Flutter project demonstrates the use of MultiProvider with StreamProvider to create a dynamic UI that updates based on time.** </br>

+- Seconds widget updates every second.
+And Minutes widget updates every minute.</br>
+- Uses StreamProvider to listen to and provide streams of Seconds and Minutes.</br>

 <a><img src="demo/first.gif" width="200"></a>
 <a><img src="demo/second.gif" width="205"></a>
 <a><img src="demo/third.gif" width="200"></a>

 ## File stracture

     ├── lib
     │   ├── main.dart
     │   ├── bread_crumb_example.dart
     │   ├── cheap_and_expensive_object.dart
     │   ├── multi_provider.dart